Chatsworth House and Gardens – Architectural Opulence in the Peak District

 Painted Hall in Chatsworth House

-The Library is another highlight, housing over 17,000 volumes, and is considered one of the finest private libraries in the country.
+The Library is another highlight, housing over 17,000 books.
+It is considered one of the finest private libraries in the country and it’s hard to disagree.
+It’s certainly one of the most beautiful I’ve laid my eyes on.
 The attention to detail in the furnishings, the warmth of the wood-panelled walls, and the sheer beauty of the room gives old Hollywood glamour.
 Unfortunately, the main library can only be seen from behind a barrier but the view is splendid nonetheless.

 A dinner party fit for queen, quite literally.
 The first dinner to have been held in this room was for Princess Victoria (later Queen of England)and her mother the Duchess of Kent in 1832.
 Victoria was 13 years old and it was the first time she had dined formally in adult company.